On the modeling of irreversibility by relaxator Liouville dynamics: Instability of Reversibility

 \section{Instability of Reversibility}

 We consider an arbitrary isolated quantum system denoted as total system that allows to distinguish two groups of degrees of freedom, relevant and irrelevant, there numbers being $N_s$ and $N_e$, respectively.
-The total Hilbert space is the product of the Hilbert spaces of relevant and irrelevant variables.
-We want to model the dynamics of the relevant variables up to a time scale $t_s$.

-It is now a defining condition for the distinction between relevant and irrelevant degrees of freedom that the total system as well as the idealization of an isolated system of irrelevant variables has a spectral resolution time of the same order, denoted as $t_e$, which has to be larger than $t_s$ by a factor which is exponential in $N_e/N_s \gg 1$.
-The total system has a huge number $N=N_e+N_s\approx N_e$ of degrees of freedom most of which are irrelevant.
-It has become popular to denote such systems of relevant variables in contact with a huge number of irrelevant variables as {open system} (in the sense of \cite{BreuPet}).
+The total Hilbert space is the product of the Hilbert spaces of relevant and irrelevant variables. {{} The relevant variables are tracked up to $t_s$ which can be identified as the typical inverse level spacing of an isolated system of only relevant variables.
+It is now a defining condition for the distinction between relevant and irrelevant degrees of freedom that the total system as well as the idealization of an isolated system of irrelevant variables has a spectral resolution time of the same order, which we denoted as $t_e$.
+It has to be larger than $t_s$ by a factor which is exponential in $N_e/N_s \gg 1$.
+The total system has a huge number $N=N_e+N_s\approx N_e$ of degrees of freedom {{} almost all} of which are irrelevant.} It has become popular to denote such systems of relevant variables in contact with a huge number of irrelevant variables as {open system} (in the sense of \cite{BreuPet}).
 The relevant variables are denoted simply as system variables and the irrelevant ones as environment.
 Note however, that the notion of open system here only means a system of variables which is not isolated but interacts with the environment.
 It is possible, that such open system represents a closed system in the thermodynamic sense, i.e. a system that even in equilibrium exchanges energy with its environment but no matter.
 Both sets of variables (system and environment) may act within the same volume (e.g. in Brownian motion or in the scattering of electrons with phonons or with lattice imperfections and impurities) and may be even based on the same microscopic particles (e.g. in the relaxation to stationarity of a fluid of particles by self-interaction).
 It is not necessary that the system exchanges particles with the environment, but it is also not excluded.
 The belonging of chosen degrees of freedom to system or environment however is held fixed in the modeling.
 In case the environment surrounds the volume of the system we call it a reservoir (e.g. a small piece of matter subject to radiation).
 In case that the reservoir is in thermal equilibrium, we call it a heat bath.